-- Select 'Authorize Users of this Policy to Allow Sites’ for policies that are mapped to the teacher’s OU under the Policy Map.
-(Please be careful that you do not accidentally select this option for any student policy.)
+- Select 'Authorize users assigned to this Policy to approve this sites’ for policies that are mapped to the teacher’s OU under the Policy Map.
+Note: Please be mindful that you do not accidentally select this option for any student policy.

 Note that if no time is added, the site will become available to the student forever on the specified IP, and will not expire from the Global Allow list.
 However, it can be removed manually by an admin at any time.
 It is recommended that you specify a time duration to avoid misuse by students.

-In case of blocked page a student will get a "Ask permission" button.
+In the case of blocked pages, a student will get an "Ask Permission" button.
 Upon clicking the button, the student will be asked for a reason for needing access to the site.
 Once submitted, an email will be sent to the teacher and/or the IT admin.
 The student will not be able to access the page until the teacher or IT admin approves the request.

 Teacher & IT admin Experience

-The teacher will receive an email with Allow and Block buttons to grant access to that site.
+Teachers will receive an email with the Allow and Block buttons to grant access to the site.
 If the admin has not set for the teacher to allow sites as explained above, then the teacher would be required to contact the IT admin with the request.
-If allowed, the teacher would need to log in with his/her school Google credentials.
-Once the site is allowed it will be allowed for everyone on that IP address.
+If allowed, the teacher will need to log in with his/her school Google credentials.
+Once the site is allowed, it will be allowed for everyone on that IP address.